historical-theology/stthomas/return-to-god/syllabus.md

 If you have an academic accommodation and wish to make use of it, you are strongly encouraged to do so.
 As a general rule, I will receive your accom- modation letter directly from the Office of Counseling and Disability Services.
-However, I encourage you to check with me to make sure that I have received and implemented any accommodations to which you are entitled.
+However, I encourage you to check with me (Dr. Stephan) to make sure that I have received and implemented any accommodations to which you are entitled.
 Any student with a disability requiring accommodations in this course is encouraged to contact me after class or during office hours.
 Discussions of matters pertaining to academic